jedcn/reveal-ck/README.md

-You can author a set of slides by writing in a templating language, such as [Slim][slim] or [Haml][haml], or you can build them programmatically ruby.
+You can author a set of slides by writing in a templating language, such as [Slim][slim] or [Haml][haml], or you can build them programmatically in ruby.
 Check out the
 [getting started][reveal-ck-getting-started] instructions, and let me know if you have any trouble.